Re-enactment. 5th July 2021.

 He believes developmental biases are key, therefore it is vital to ask a person how they made their assumptions about reality - and for Kit this means seeking their understanding of their developmental biases.

-Therapy as a mission to rescue the victimised child.
+Therapy as a mission to rescue the victimised child?

-My view of re-enactment relates to the present as a kind of resonance.
+I don't place so much emphasis on the past, my view of re-enactment relates to the present as a kind of resonance.

 I explain: